atkinsj/fts-elasticsearch/README.md

 Dovecot communicates to ES using HTTP/JSON queries.
 It supports automatic indexing and searching of e-mail.

-***Note: This project is not currently building against Dovecot 2.2.29 and needs some modification.
-I have not had time to work on this recently: pull requests are very welcomed otherwise this project will be dormant for a little while.**

 ## Requirements
 * Dovecot 2.2+
 * JSON-C